Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Conclusion: You Don’t Have to Figure This Out Alone

 Your child’s behavioral assessment ABA report is not something you’re expected to fully understand overnight.
-Our team at The Insight Clinic is here to support you every step of the way.
-We will work closely with you to clarify any questions or concerns you may have about your child’s assessment and treatment plan.
+Our team at The Insight Clinic is here to support you as you consider next steps.
+We can work with you to clarify questions or concerns you may have about your child’s assessment and treatment plan.
 Remember, you don’t have to navigate this journey alone.
-We are here to provide guidance, support, and expertise to help your child thrive and reach their full potential.
+We are here to provide guidance and support to help your child work toward individualized goals.

 It’s a starting point.